focus-editor/focus/LOG.md

 - Open file dialog:
     - Review and cleanup code
-    - Drag the scrollbar
+    + Drag the scrollbar
-    - Don't rescan project dirs on every file change
+    - Don't rescan project dirs on every file change (only on additions/deletions)
     - Put the open editors at the top
     - Implement fuzzy searching with letter highlighting etc
     - Input:
-        - Make sure the cursor doesn't drift as string grows (try disabling kerning first).
+        - Make sure the cursor doesn't drift as string grows (it's kerning).
         - Select by mouse
         - Select words by ctrl+D
         - Fix the weird doubling of characters when pasted a newline